snyk-community/sdr-bootstrap-prepack/README.md

 structor
 `

-**Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in folder because folder has to be empty.
+**Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in folder because folder will not be empty in case structor installed there.

 After Stuctor successfully started open the address `http://localhost:2222/structor` in your browser.